cantikapf/IR-study-companion/_chapters/000-front/030-introduction.md

 ---
 title: Introduction
 slug: introduction
+simple_summary: "Think of this chapter as an important puzzle piece.
+It explains a special part of how countries interact, make decisions, and affect your daily life, even if you don't realize it yet!"
 ---

 # Welcome to the World of International Relations! 🌍

-Have you ever wondered why some countries are constantly at war while others enjoy centuries of peace?
+Have you ever wondered why some countries are constantly at war while others **enjoy centuries** of peace?
 Or how a sudden drop in oil prices on one side of the globe can trigger an economic boom or bust on the other?
-Why do global pandemics, climate change, and international trade affect our daily lives, even if they originate thousands of miles away?
+Why do **global** pandemics, climate change, and **international** trade affect our daily lives, even if they originate thousands of miles away?

-Welcome to **International Relations (IR)**—the ultimate study of how the world works.
+Welcome to **International Relations** (IR)**—the ultimate study of how the world works.

 ## What is International Relations?